venkat-mr369/cockroachdb/training-notes/replication/1-stepup.md

 Cluster ID : BBBBBBBB
 ```

-These are now independent clusters and are the correct foundation for testing Physical Cluster Replication.
+These are now independent clusters and are the correct path for testing Physical Cluster Replication.

 ### Next step